South Korea: Conservative candidate wins presidential election | DW | 09.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 South Korea's opposition conservatives have won the presidency after one of the most bitterly contested campaigns in recent history.
-Conservative candidate Yoon Suk-yeol took the vote by slightly more than 1%.
+Conservative candidate Yoon Suk-yeol took the vote by slightly less than 1%.

 South Korean conservative opposition candidate Yoon Suk-yeol edged past opponent Lee Jae-myung from the ruling Democratic Party in Wednesday's presidential vote, concluding one of the most bitter political campaigns in recent memory.